iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 However, expungement does not automatically erase a DUI conviction from a person's record.
 Some bodies, such as media publication houses and law enforcement agencies, will still have access to information on a person's DUI criminal charges regardless of successful expungement.

-What constitutes an Infraction in Iowa?
+What Constitutes An Infraction In Iowa?

 In Iowa, infractions are termed "municipal infractions," "civil offense," or "county offense."